ifBars/S1API-docs/.vitepress/docs/contributing/index.md

 ## Getting Started

-S1API is an open collaboration project aimed at standardizing Schedule One modding processes.
-We welcome contributions from developers of all skill levels.
+S1API is an open source collaboration project aimed at standardizing Schedule One modding processes.
+The goal is to provide a standard place for common functionalities so modders can focus on making content versus reverse engineering the game.

+## How to Build the Project

+Before contributing, you'll need to set up your development environment and learn how to build the project.
+Please refer to our detailed [Building the Project](/contributing/building) guide.

+## Proper Contributing Channels

+- **GitHub Issues**: For bug reports, feature requests, and general discussion
+- **Pull Requests**: For submitting your contributions
+- **Discord Server**: For real-time discussion and collaboration (link to be added)

 ## Contribution Process

 1. **Fork the Repository**: Start by forking the S1API repository to your GitHub account.

-2. **Set Up Development Environment**: Clone your fork to your local machine and set up the development environment according to the [Building the Project](/contributing/building) guide.
+2. **Set Up Development Environment**: Clone your fork to your local machine and set up the development environment.

 3. **Choose an Issue**: Look for open issues on the GitHub issue tracker, or propose a new feature or improvement.